karmatr0n/domain_enumerator/README.md

 # domain_enumerator
-Asynchronous domain name enumerator tool looks for available domains using a name list and the top level domain of your choice to resolve domains via brute forcing.
+Asynchronous domain name enumerator tool looks for available domains using a name list and the top level domain of your choice to resolve domains or subdomains via brute forcing.

 ## How to build this
 ```